zammad/zammad-org/src/pt_BR/documentation/use/guides/knowledge-base.md

 To open a category, simply click on its tile.
 Its subcategories appear as tiles on top, its answers below them as a list.
 Select an answer to read it.
-Use the back and forward buttons in the top bar to jump between previously visited answers.
+Use the back and forward buttons in the top bar to jump between previous and next answers inside the same category.

 Use the search bar on top to search the knowledge base.
 Use the language selector to switch between translated content.
 The knowledge base icon at